Plotting

 This function expects the IP names to be in the dataframe’s index, and cased as the longitudinal coordinate column: aka uppercase names (IP1, IP2, etc) and S column; or lowercase names (ip1, ip2, etc) and s column.

-dataframe (pandas.DataFrame) -- a DataFrame containing at least IP positions.
+dataframe (pandas.DataFrame) -- A DataFrame containing at least the IP positions.
 A typical example is a TWISS call output.

 Example